An Intro to the Telecom Industry

 Why Factoring Is the Best Financing Option for your Business

-With factoring, you aren’t tying yourself down to long payback periods with monthly or daily installments like with bank loans or merchant cash advances.
+With factoring for telecom, you aren’t tying yourself down to long payback periods with monthly or daily installments like with bank loans or merchant cash advances.
 The money your factor advances you is your money in the first place.
 It’s collected from your service or product invoices and provided to you from your factor, minus a small fee.

 Factoring ensures you won’t need to spend time or money dealing with interest rates, daily withdrawals, or paying off money borrowed plus interest at the end of a term loan.

 This leaves you with time and money to focus on what you do best: run and grow your business.
 Download our free guide to invoice factoring today to learn more about how factoring can help your telecom business.

 Hear It From Happy Telecom Businesses Like Yours

 “If it wasn’t for Ernane, I’m not sure where I’d be right now with my business.
 He’s on top of everything.
 I can hire more technicians now and I’ve grown the business by about 20 percent.
 I have no words to describe how much he’s helped me and how he’s helping my business grow.
 I definitely recommend working with him to anybody.
 Once they see how on-point he is, they’ll love him.”